-The service is planned as a restraint free environment.
+The service is planned as a restraint-free environment.
 This is supported by the governing body and policies and procedures.
-A comprehensive assessment, approval, and monitoring process, with regular reviews is available to staff at Gulf Rise should restraint be required.
-The nurse manager, currently employed as the restraint coordinator, demonstrated a sound knowledge and understanding of the restraint process, including least restrictive practices, de-escalation techniques, and alternative interventions.
+A comprehensive assessment, approval and monitoring process, with regular reviews, is available to staff at Metlifecare Oakridge should restraint be required in the future.
+The acting care manager, currently acting as the restraint coordinator, demonstrated a sound knowledge and understanding of the restraint process, including least restrictive practices, de-escalation techniques, alternative interventions, and restraint monitoring.
 Restraint will be part of the performance reporting required by Metlifecare and any restraint use will be reported to the governing body.